 Remembering a battle with Kraven and how afterwards Gwen finally took the initiative and confessed her feelings for him, Peter admits that she’s the one who had him.
 Despite all of the times he’d been too busy as Spider-Man to pay her the attention she deserved, she was the one he loved.
 His memories drawing to a close, we learn that he’s been recording his story on an old cassette player in the attic of the house he shares with Mary Jane, now his wife.
 It’s not a betrayal, and Mary Jane accepts that Gwen Stacy is one memory that he’ll never be able to forget.

-The story may seem a little flat to those who just want a regular Spider-Man story, but as a delicate tale of romance and loss it’s well-paced and heartfelt.
+Spider-Man: Blue‘s story may seem a little flat to those who just want a regular Spider-Man story but, as a delicate tale of romance and loss, it’s well-paced and heartfelt.
 It balances action and drama carefully, with one never outdoing the other.
 We can totally understand Peter’s little victories like Gwen riding with him on his motorbike, and every character is revealed to be more than the stereotypes we’ve accepted over the years.
 Then there’s the real shocker: for all of the subtle reminders of the tragic loss of Gwen, it’s never actually shown.
 The restraint on that is a gamble, but one that pays dividends.
 The fans know it only too well, to replay it would have been heavy-handed and Jeph Loeb reveals his ability as a master storyteller by avoiding it.

 Spider-Man: Blue may not be for everyone.
 It’s a retelling of highlights of his past adventures and so it offers nothing new in the way of wallcrawler action.
 What it offers instead is a love story and a touching one at that.
 It may not be for mature readers, but it’s a mature subject and stands alongside Marvels as one of the best limited series that Marvel Comics has ever released.